 Kenwood's award winning* NEXEDGE® NXDN™ digital two-way radio system has been proven to deliver innovative and flexible mission and business critical digital conventional and trunked radio solutions to meet the most stringent demands of today’s radio system environment and provide users with a multitude of advanced voice and data features.

-NEXEDGE® is supported by a network of application solutions partners and is widely employed across a variety of public safety, military, security, commercial and industrial applications in over 160 countries, some of which can be found on our market sectors pages.
+NEXEDGE® is supported by a network of Solution Developers and is widely employed across a variety of public safety, military, security, commercial and industrial applications in over 160 countries, some of which can be found on our market sectors pages.

 |- Extended digital range